-However, for some teams the race meeting starts the day before with a pre-race meeting test session.
+For some teams the race meeting starts the day before with a pre-race meeting test session.
 The race car with its tools and spare parts will have been loaded earlier in the week.
 Try not to forget anything essential, this is best done with the aid of a check list.
 Once you have been racing for some time you will develop your own list or system .
 However, a suggested list of items is given below.
-Ensure that the race car’s batteries and the transducer’s batteries are charged.
+Ensure that the race car's battery and the transponder battery are charged.

 Once the tow car is loaded, the race car is put onto the trailer and tied down with a strap at each corner.
 The trailer can also used to carry large items e.g. a shelter, a cover for the race car, and a work bench, and of course the treaded rain tyres.
 Cheap garden centre gazebos are widely used as shelters.
 They need securing when in the paddock usually to the trailer or the wheels that are not in use on the race car.
 Finally the trailer is hitched up to the tow car and the lights are tested.
 Trailers do have load limits, try not to overload yours!

-If the circuit is more than a couple of hours drive away, or if you are in an early race, you may wish to set off the day before and camp at the circuit or ‘bed and breakfast’ overnight.
-Take the car to the circuit the evening before, park neatly in the designated area, unload and pitch the shelter to give yourself a flying start on race day.
+If the circuit is more than a couple of hours drive away, or if you are in an early race, you may wish to set off the day before and camp at the circuit or 'bed and breakfast' overnight.
+Take the car to the circuit the evening before, park neatly in the designated area (shown with your Final Instructions of the meeting), unload and pitch the shelter to give yourself a flying start on race day.

 The actual race day can be hectic.
 Make sure that you know what times the key events are scheduled for before you arrive at the circuit, and get there in plenty of time!
 There will be paddock announcements, but they can easily be missed in the noisy paddock environment.

 Next the car is pushed, occasionally driven, to the scrutineering bay where it is checked for safety and eligibility.
-The driver’s helmet and race overalls are also checked at scrutineering, so wear them or carry them with you.
-Be ready to remove the bodywork, and if you don’t have see through reservoirs, the brake master cylinder tops.
+The driver's helmet, HANS device, race overalls, boots and gloves are also checked at scrutineering, so wear them or carry them with you.
+Be ready to remove the bodywork, and if you don't have see through reservoirs, the brake master cylinder tops.
 The scrutineer will check that all is done up tight, and that the basics of steering, brakes and suspension appear OK.
 They will also check the rear light and electrical cut out switch.
+See our helpful 2016 guide.
 The key thing to remember at scrutineering is to keep calm!
 Even experienced competitors get caught out by the scrutineers from time to time, but the scrutineers objective is to get you through, so listen carefully to any advice that they give you.
-If you need help to get through scrutineering, don’t hesitate to ask one of the regular Mono competitors who is not too busy, we all want to see you out on the track.
-When you’ve been passed by the scrutineer he will give you a ticket.
+If you need help to get through scrutineering, don't hesitate to ask one of the regular Mono competitors who is not too busy, we all want to see you out on the track.
+When you've been passed by the scrutineer he will give you a ticket.
 Stick it securely onto the car straight away because it will be checked before you are allowed out to qualify or to race.